Closed-Form Diffusion Models: Sampling algorithm

 \subsection{Fast score computation via approximate nearest-neighbor search}

-In \S\ref{sec:fewer-steps}, we showed that by sampling a $\sigma$-CFDM starting at $T>0$ with samples from an unsmoothed CFDM, we can reduce the cost of sampling a $\sigma$-CFDM by taking fewer steps.
-However, each step requires the evaluation of the smoothed score $s_{\sigma,t}(z)$ and hence a sum over $O(N)$ terms.
+Each sampling step in Algorithm \ref{alg:sampling} requires the evaluation of the smoothed score $s_{\sigma,t}(z)$ and hence a sum over $O(N)$ terms.
 For large datasets, each evaluation of $s_{\sigma,t}(z)$ is therefore costly and places substantial demands on memory.

-In the $t \rightarrow 1$ regime, the temperature of the softmax in \eqref{eq:smoothed-kt-via-ui} is low, and the large sum is dominated by the handful of terms corresponding to the smallest values of $\|z - tx_i\|^2 - \sigma t u_{i,m}$.
+In the $t \rightarrow 1$ regime, the temperature of the softmax in \Eqref{eq:smoothed-kt-via-ui} is low, and the large sum is dominated by the handful of terms corresponding to the smallest values of $\|z - tx_i\|^2 - \sigma t u_{i,m}$.
 If $\sigma$ is sufficiently small, these terms correspond to the \emph{nearest neighbors} of $z$ among the rescaled training points $tx_i$.
-This suggests that we can approximate the smoothed score $s_{\sigma,t}$ via an importance sampling-like scheme that subsamples terms in the $O(N)$ sum while ensuring that the nearest neighbors of $z$ are included with high probability.
+This suggests that we can approximate the smoothed score $s_{\sigma,t}$ by subsampling terms in the $O(N)$ sum while ensuring that the nearest neighbors of $z$ are included with high probability.

-Noting that the closed-form score $\nabla \log \rho^*_t(z) = \frac{\nabla \rho^*_t(z)}{\rho^*_t(z)}$ is the score of a Gaussian kernel density estimator (KDE) $\rho^*_t$, we employ \citet{deann22}'s unbiased nearest-neighbor estimator for KDEs to estimate the denominator, and take its gradient to obtain an unbiased estimate of the numerator.
+Noting that the closed-form score $\nabla \log \rho^*_t(z) = \frac{\nabla \rho^*_t(z)}{\rho^*_t(z)}$ is the score of a Gaussian kernel density estimator~(KDE) $\rho^*_t$, we employ \citet{deann22}'s unbiased nearest-neighbor estimator for KDEs to estimate the denominator, and take its gradient to obtain an unbiased estimate of the numerator.
 We provide details on this estimator in Appendix \ref{sec:NN-estimator-appendix}.
-Our estimator is computed using the $K$ nearest neighbors of $z$ in the training set and $L$ random samples from the remainder of the training set; we study the accuracy tradeoffs associated with $K$ and $L$ in \S\ref{sec:computational-tradeoffs}.
+Our estimator is computed using the $K$ nearest neighbors of $z$ in the training set and $L$ random samples from the remainder of the training set; we study the accuracy tradeoffs associated with $K$ and $L$ in Section \ref{sec:computational-tradeoffs}.

-Given this estimator for the closed-form score, we estimate the smoothed score $\widehat{s_{\sigma,t}}$ via convolution against a smoothing kernel as in \S\ref{sec:scfdm-def}.
-By using the efficient approximate nearest neighbor search algorithms implemented in Faiss \citep{johnson2019billion}, we are able to scale our method to high-dimensional real-world datasets and achieve sampling times competitive with neural SGMs while running on consumer-grade CPUs; see \S\ref{sec:pixel-space-generation} and \S\ref{sec:latent-space-generation} for examples and runtime metrics.
+Given this estimator for the closed-form score, we estimate the smoothed score $\widehat{s_{\sigma,t}}$ via convolution against a smoothing kernel as in Section \ref{sec:scfdm-def}.
+By using the approximate nearest neighbor search algorithms implemented in Faiss \citep{douze2024faiss}, we are able to scale our method to high-dimensional real-world datasets and achieve sampling times competitive with neural SGMs while running on consumer-grade CPUs; see Sections \ref{sec:pixel-space-generation} and \ref{sec:latent-space-generation} for examples and runtime metrics.